mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/1-title.md

 # Building Autonomous Agents

-A guide to building AI agents in .NET, backed by Azure AI Foundry.
+A guide to building AI agents in .NET, backed by Microsoft Foundry.